Artisan-Lab/RuMono-Bugs/README.md

 let _local1 = html2text::RenderTree::render(_local0, 1, d1);
 ```

-Response: The developer considered bug-15 as a false positive.
-Bug-17 and bug-18 as the misuse of low-level APIs, yet it reveals that the library exposes some low-level APIs to public so that allows user misuse these APIs.
-We suggest developer to add some assertions to provide clear information for users, or consider config these low-level APIs to private.
+Response: The developer considered bug-15 as the false positive since the given input of `html2text::render::text_renderer::SubRenderer::new` is requiring an unreasonable amount of RAM in this bug.
+The developer considered bug-17 and bug-18 as the misuse of low-level APIs, yet it reveals that the library exposes some low-level APIs to the public, so that allows users to misuse these APIs.
+We suggest adding some assertions to provide clear information for users, or consider configuring these low-level APIs to private.
 The rest of the bugs are confirmed and fixed by the maintainer.

 ## xorfilter